scipopt/PyGCGOpt/INSTALL.md

 4.0 | 1.2, 1.1 | - | - |
 3.2 | 1.0 | - | - |

 We recommend installing PyGCGOpt and its Python dependencies in a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html).
-In short, you can create a virtual environment and activate it with the following commands on Linux and macOS:
+In short, you can create a virtual environment and activate it with the following commands on Linux, macOS and Windows:
 ```
 python3.9 -m venv venv
 source venv/bin/activate